chr1gu/Sushee-CMS/README.md

 About
 -----
-Sushee CMS has a few key features and principles to make my life easier.
+Sushee CMS has a few key features and principles to make life easier.

 - It is **simple** to setup and maintain.
 It has almost no dependencies.
 It doesn't need all those time-consuming updates and you can backup your data easily by just copying the `data` folder.
 Check the [system requirements](#system-requirements) section for details.
 - You can **customize** it easily to fit your client needs.
 You can add & remove data attributes on the fly.
 You can extend existing modules or build your own.